 Generally, a bigger portion of your retirement portfolio can be apportioned for higher-risk investments if you start in your twenties.
 As you progress nearer towards the retirement years, your portfolio should increasingly focus on investments/savings that has lower risk and provide stable returns.

-You can consider allocating your investments into products suitable for different investment horizons (short, medium and longer term) depending on your risk appetite.
-For example, a short-term investment can include some risker asset such as single equities or investing in a fast growing speciality fund.
-You should always be reminded that with higher expected returns come higher risks.
+You can consider allocating your investments into products suitable for different investment horizons (short, medium, and longer term) depending on your risk appetite.
+For example, a short-term investment can include some riskier assets such as single equities or investing in a fast-growing speciality fund.
+You should always keep in mind that with higher expected returns comes higher risks.

 Remember we said that if you choose to save your way to retirement by putting cash in a savings account, the value of your money will be eroded due to inflation?

-So in order to ensure that the money you have now preserve its purchasing power during your retirement years, you need to choose savings or investments that give you a higher returns.
+So in order to ensure that the money you have now preserve its purchasing power during your retirement years, you need to choose savings or investments that give you a higher return.

-Like how you should not put all your retirement savings in a bank account, you shouldn't invest all in shares as well.
-The key to growing your retirement fund includes having different asset classes in your portfolio, which is otherwise known as diversification.
-Diversification not only helps you manage the risk of your investments, it also involves re-balancing your portfolio to maintain the risk levels over time as different assets react differently to the same economic event.
+Like how you shouldn’t put all your eggs in one basket, it is a better idea to have diversification in your retirement fund portfolio.
+Diversification not only helps you manage the risk of your investments, but it also involves re-balancing your portfolio to maintain the risk levels over time as different assets react differently to the same economic event.

 Many people neglect the payout mode when they do their retirement planning.
 With investments, you may not have the liquidity you need if you need to lock them in for a fixed number of years.

 Thus, you need to consider when you will need the money and whether you have quick access to them.
-Take for instance, certain insurance savings plans require you to lock in the amount for a fixed number of years before you get a lump sum payout, whereas others may provide a yearly guaranteed coupon which you can considerusing it for a holiday or two.
+Take for instance, certain insurance savings plans require you to lock in the amount for a fixed number of years before you get a potential lump sum payout, whereas others may provide a yearly guaranteed coupon which you can consider using for a holiday or two.

-Speak to your financial representative to find out more on the insurance plans that can give you a steady stream of cash.
+Speak to your financial consultant to find out more about the that can give you a potential stream of cash.

-Planning for your retirement can look like a daunting process - this is why you can achieve a stress-free experience with the help of a financial representative.
-Keep in mind that there are no hard and fast formulas to how you build your retirement funds, but keeping the above factors in mind will definitely help you work successfully with a financial representative.
+Planning for your retirement can look like a daunting process - this is why you can achieve a stress-free experience with the help of a financial consultant.
+Keep in mind that there are no hard and fast formulas to how you build your retirement funds but keeping the above factors in mind will definitely help you work successfully with a financial consultant and .

 We recommend that you seek advice from a Manulife Financial Consultant or its Appointed Distributors before making a commitment to purchase a policy.